jenkinsci/analysis-model/CONTRIBUTING.md

-# Contributing to the Static Analysis Suite
+# Contributing to the Static Analysis Model and Parsers Library

-This page provides information about contributing code to Jenkins' Static Analysis Suite
+This page provides information about contributing code to the Static Analysis Model and Parsers Library.
+This library is part of the Static Analysis Suite in Jenkins.
+Since it has no dependencies to Jenkins it might be used for other projects as well.

-:exclamation: There's a lot more to the Jenkins project than just code.
-For information on contributing to the Jenkins' project overall, check out [Jenkins' contributing landing page](https://jenkins.io/participate/).

 ## Getting started

 1. Fork the repository on GitHub.